Kilometers and Kilometers: Plot

 Josemon is a local handyman in his village.
-He does everything to make his ends meet but he is not able to earn enough to support his family and his sister's education.
+He does everything to make ends meet but is unable to earn enough to support his family and his sister's education.
 Finally, without options, he decides to sell his Bullet (Royal Enfield Bullet) motorbike which he had kept as a memory of his father.
 But the same day Cathy comes into his life.

 Cathy is an American who came to visit India and is looking for a local guide who can take her everywhere in India.
 Appachan asks Josemon to do the job.
-Josemon is supposed to take her to Jaipur on road from where she will fly back to the US.
-Josemon takes her on a journey through Tamil Nadu, Karnataka, Gujarat and while on the way to Jaipur their belongings get stolen from the bike.
+Josemon is supposed to take her by road to Jaipur from where she will fly back to the US.
+Josemon takes her on a journey through Tamil Nadu, Karnataka, Gujarat and while on the way to Jaipur their belongings are stolen from the bike.

-Everything including their money, passports, dresses were stolen and both of them go to the police station to complain.
+Everything including their money, passports and clothes are stolen and both go to the police station to file a complaint.
 On their way, they meet Sunny and become friends.
 Sunny invites them to stay with him till Cathy can arrange some money for visiting the American consulate and reapply for a passport.
 But during their stay with Sunny, Cathy meets with an accident and breaks her arm.
 Josemon takes her to a hospital.
 But during the few days at the hospital, Josemon had to sell-off his bike to meet the hospital expenses and Cathy's interview.

 Cathy becomes upset that Josemon sold his bike for her.
 Cathy confesses that she was just lying that she does not have the money yet because she was enjoying her stay with Josemon.
 Cathy and Sunny search for the bike they could not find it.

 Cathy and Josemon get her passport and they both go to Mumbai.
 Her mother gets her flight tickets to the US.
 Before leaving Josemon gives her a letter saying that he is in love with her.
 Josemon returns to Kerala.

 Three months later, we see Josemon working in a workshop in his village as a bullet expert.
 He gets a letter from the Police station in Jaipur that they have recovered his driver's license and other belongings and asks him to come and collect it.
 He gets a phone call from Sunny the same day saying that he is now the father of a baby now and he wants Josemon to come and see the baby.
 When Josemon reaches Jaipur he sees his old bullet motorcycle with Cathy.
 Sunny and Cathy worked hard and was able to get Josemon's bullet motorcycle back, which makes Josemon happy.

 Later, we see that Josemon and Cathy continuing their journey in Josemon's Bullet across India.